urschrei/convertbng/README.rst

 ==========================

-If you're comfortable with restricting yourself to ``NumPy f64`` arrays, you may use the Cython functions instead.
-These are identical to those listed below, and are selected by changing the import statement ``from convertbng.util import`` to **``from convertbng.cutil import``**.
+If you're comfortable with restricting yourself to ``NumPy f64`` arrays, you may use the Cython functions contained in ``convertbng.cutil`` instead.
+These are identical to those listed below, and are selected by changing the import statement to **``from convertbng.cutil import``**.

 The conversion functions will accept most sequences which implement ``__iter__``, as above (``list``, ``tuple``, ``float``,